Dollar, yields rise ahead of speech by Fed's Powell

 was essentially flat, up 0.02%.

-The euro fell to a two-decade low and was last down 0.02% at
+The euro fell to a two-decade low before edging up 0.05% to

 everything else is merely speculation, said Michael James,